iopa-io/iopa/README.md

 This repository contains a Node Package Manager (NPM) package with helper functions for:

+* IOPA constants for commonly used properties
-* AppBuilder for chaining middleware and applications, with automatic bridging to async-based Tasks (Promises conforming to Promise/A specification), use of *this* for IopaContext instead of separate argument, and *next* argument for middleware chaining
+* AppBuilder for chaining middleware and applications, with automatic bridging to async-based Tasks (Promises), use of *this* for IopaContext instead of separate argument, and *next* argument for middleware chaining
-* Connect app bridge: An IOPA -> Connect/Express application bridge
-* HTTP server bridge:  A Node.js Http Server --> IOPA application bridge
-* COAP server bridge:  A node-coap Server --> IOPA application bridge
-* Promise:  Includes a dependency to the [bluebird](https://github.com/petkaantonov/bluebird) implementation which can be used by all other IOPA applications and middleware
+* Context factory for creating your own IOPA contexts (typically used by a server)

-This package is intended for use in Node.js applications that either run on a web server that conform to the IOPA specifications (such as the embedded webserver inside [nodekit.io](https://github.com/nodekit-io/nodekit)) or run using the included iopa-coap and iopa-http bridge for node-coap and node Http servers respectively.
+This package is intended for use in Node.js applications that either run on a web server that conform to the IOPA specifications (such as the embedded webserver inside [nodekit.io](https://github.com/nodekit-io/nodekit)) or run using the iopa-coap, iopa-mqtt, and iopa-http bridges when used with those respective packages.

 ## Middleware/Application Pipeline Builder: AppBuilder
 ```js